JuliaLang/julia/doc/stdlib/dates.rst

 .. function:: ``DateTime(dt::String, format::String; locale="english") -> DateTime``

-   Construct a DateTime type by parsing a ``dt`` date string following the pattern given in the ``format`` string.
+   Construct a DateTime type by parsing the ``dt`` date string following the pattern given in the ``format`` string.
 The following codes can be used for constructing format strings:

    | Code            |  Matches   | Comment